“But only the high priest entered the inner room, and that only once a year, and never without blood.” Hebrews 9:7

 In the King James Bible, the Holy of Holies is called the Most Holy Place to convey its supreme degree of holiness.
 The Septuagint calls it “debir” or “dabir” in Greek, which means “the back part of the sanctuary.”
 And the Latin Vulgate calls it “oraculum,” meaning “the innermost part of the sanctuary.

-You and all Jews believe that God’s actual holy presence dwells in the Holy of Holies.
+You and all Jews believe God’s actual holy presence dwells in the Holy of Holies.
 Only a mere veil separates you from the Lord Himself.
-If anyone other than the High Priest enters the Holy of Holies, he would instantly die, which is based on Leviticus 16:2.
+If anyone other than the High Priest enters the Holy of Holies, he would instantly die, a belief is based on Leviticus 16:2.

 “And the Lord said to Moses, ‘Tell Aaron your brother not to come at just any time into the Holy Place inside the veil, before the mercy seat which is on the ark, lest he die; for I will appear in the cloud above the mercy seat.’”

-As the High Priest, you’re the only one permitted to enter the Holy of Holies, and you’re allowed inside only one time a year—on Yom Kippur, the Day of Atonement.
+As the High Priest, you are the only one permitted to enter the Holy of Holies, and you are allowed inside only one time a year—on Yom Kippur, the Day of Atonement.
 This is the festival where the High Priest performs the ceremony of sacrifice to God.
-It’s your job to make atonement for your sins and the sins of the people by offering animal sacrifices and sprinkling their blood inside the Holy of Holies.
+It is your job to make atonement for both your sins and the sins of the people by offering animal sacrifices and sprinkling their blood inside the Holy of Holies.

 “But only the high priest entered the inner room, and that only once a year, and never without blood, which he offered for himself and for the sins the people had committed in ignorance.”
 Hebrews 9:7